-In this section, we prove Lemma~\ref{lem:ghrl} which is our new variant of the Strong Lemma (Lemma~\ref{lem:shrl}).
-In section~\ref{sec:blueprint}, we lay out a `blueprint' for our proof of Lemma~\ref{lem:ghrl} and, in the course of which, collect all results from~\cite{SRL} facilitating our proof.
-This `blueprint' is then carried out in Section~\ref{sec:HRL-proof}, where a detailed proof of Lemma~\ref{lem:ghrl} is provided.
+In this section, we prove Proposition~\ref{lem:ghrl} which is our new variant of the Strong Lemma (Lemma~\ref{lem:shrl}).
+In section~\ref{sec:blueprint}, we lay out a `blueprint' for our proof of Proposition~\ref{lem:ghrl} and, in the course of which, collect all results from~\cite{SRL} facilitating our proof.
+This `blueprint' is then carried out in Section~\ref{sec:HRL-proof}, where a detailed proof of Proposition~\ref{lem:ghrl} is provided.